rahulvenugopal/haveyoumetrahul_old/_posts/2019-09-14-how-i-build-my-website.markdown

 So the website will be called **haveyoumetrahul** honoring this philosophy.

-I went through [Mike Dane's tutorials](https://www.mikedane.com/static-site-generators/jekyll/) I already knew some rudimentary markdown (All thanks to Pranay)By the way, check out this awesome software called [Typora](https://typora.io/) - A truly minimal markdown editor.
+I went through [Mike Dane's tutorials](https://www.mikedane.com/static-site-generators/jekyll/) I already knew some rudimentary markdown (All thanks to Pranay).
+By the way, check out this awesome software called [Typora](https://typora.io/) - A truly minimal markdown editor